knz/programming-in-c/assignments/6_bloom/README.rst

 The new aspect in this assignment is that there is not one single good
-answer: a part of your grade will be proportional to "how well" your program is able to detect duplicates.
+answer: a part of your grade will be proportional to "how well" your program is able to reproduce the original input without duplicates.

 Program arguments
 =================